s-block/fastapi-langgraph-server/README.md

 ```

 The authorizer runs before assistant, thread, state, history, and run handlers.
-`/health` and `/info` remain public.
-Use application middleware if every path must
-be protected.
-Authorization results and credentials are not copied into graph
-input or checkpoint state.

-Standalone CORS support is disabled by default.
-Configure only trusted origins:
+`/health` and `/info` are public health and capability endpoints.
+Application
+middleware can apply a policy to every path.

+Configure the standalone CORS allowlist with `cors_origins`:

 ```python
 StandaloneAppConfig(